wordslab-org/wordslab-notebooks/README.md

 - on a fast computer with a 300 MBits/sec internet connection, this operation takes **8 minutes**
 - the disk size of the .\\wordslab-notebooks directory after install is **18.6 GB**

+You can take advantage of the next 8 minutes of installation time to read a description of all the actions executed on your computer below :-).

-WARNING: this local AI development environment is meant to be used **at home, on a computer used by a single user**
+WARNING: this local AI development environment is meant to be used **at home, on a computer not accessible from the internet**
 - ease of use was prioritized for this specific context
 - **no access control or security measures** are implemented
 - this virtual machine is not safe to use on a shared computer or in the cloud